 We spent several hours one day at the Arizona-Sonora Desert Museum, which is a fantastic place.
 There are great exhibits in the buildings, walking trails through the desert, and huge saguaro cactus everywhere.
 There is a big screened room with 16 hummingbirds zooming around like little missiles.

 We visited several art galleries in North Tucson one afternoon, and the following day drove south to Tubac, a really nifty arts community.

 Parking at the Casino was fun, and free, but it is next to an Air Force Base, and F16s kept screaming overhead.
 Poor Bijou didn’t like that part of it at all.

-On 12/11 we drove about 50 miles and camped at Picacho Peak State Park.
-We all had much needed showers that afternoon.
+On 12/11 we drove about 50 miles and camped at Picacho Peak State Park, where we all had much needed showers that afternoon.
 Sponge baths are okay when you're having fun on your rv adventures, but boy, there's nothing like a nice, hot shower.
-I think all our rigs have showers in them, but we tended to use them as storage areas.
+All our rigs have showers in them, but we tend to use them as storage areas.
 Mine is where the kitty litter lives.
 We stayed two nights at the park; as it got dark we would sit and watch the long line of worker bees coming down I-10 from Phoenix like a string of liquid silver beads.